Change Management | White Paper

 Email *

-What is really change management?
+What is really Change Management?

-To wonder what Change Management really is is to wonder about the meaning of a term that is so generic, yet so used and ingrained in managerial vocabulary, that it has almost lost its content.
+To wonder what Change Management really is is to wonder about the meaning of a term so generic, yet so used and ingrained in managerial vocabulary, that it has almost lost its content.
 This lack of specificity actually exemplifies a concept that, in its broad outlines, is common and applicable in so many situations in business.

 We simply define change as the set of activities and tools by which the organization introduces a structured approach to change in individuals, groups and organizations, acting on People, Organizational Model, Processes and Technologies.